Optimize your images with Fastly IO

 - Open the Network Services section.

-- Next to Image Optimizer, click Start trial.
+- Next to Image Optimizer, click Purchase.

 Create a service

-If you have an existing Fastly service you want to use with Fastly IO, open it in your Fastly control panel.
+If you have an existing Fastly service you want to use with Fastly IO, open it in the Fastly control panel.
 If you plan to use the API to set up IO, copy your Service ID - you'll need it and an API key for your account (you can set them as environment variables or include them directly in the commands).
 You can move on to the next step.

 If you don't have a service for your website or application yet, create one now in the Fastly control panel or your developer environment:

-- Control panel
+- Fastly control panel

 - API